GamesCrafters/GamesmanPuzzles/guides/tutorial/2_Moves.md

 ```

 #### `doMove(self, move, **kwargs)`
 Do move produces a puzzle after **ANY** move was executed onto the puzzle.
-This means that it accepts undo moves as well.
-In Hanoi, there are no undo moves (???), but in a Puzzle like Peg Solitare, `doMove` must also be able to undo captures.
+This means that it accepts **backward** moves as well.
+In Hanoi, there are no backward moves, but in a Puzzle like Peg Solitare, `doMove` must also be able to **backward** moves like undoing captures.
 It's also important to generate an entirely new game with the move executed so that it works with the solver.
 ```python
 def doMove(self, move, **kwargs):
     if move not in self.generateMoves(): raise ValueError